 Funding is available for up to 3 years, which includes your salary, travel and subsistence and research expenses including consumables, but only equipment costing under £10k.

 Further information for the re-opening of the May 2023 round is now available on the funder's website - Pre-announcement: EPSRC responsive mode postdoctoral fellowship – UKRI.

 Funding is available for up to 5 years, which includes your salary, salary support for PDRAs, travel and subsistence, and research expenses including equipment as per EPSRCs funding rules.

-Open Fellowships now provide opportunities not only for traditional research Fellowships, but also enable applicants to focus on innovation, instrumentation/technique development or software engineering or to include non-technical elements to create positive change in the research community should they wish.
-Note that EPSRC say Open Fellowships are suitable for those who “have already been in receipt of significant funding, or have been leading in an area of technical development” and hence are most likely to have several years of postdoctoral experience.
+Open Fellowships now provide opportunities not only for traditional research Fellowships, but also enable applicants to focus on innovation, instrumentation/technique development or software engineering or to include non-technical elements to create positive change in the research community should they wish (included in the Open Plus version of the scheme).
+Note that EPSRC say Open Fellowships are applicable to all career stages beyond postdoctoral level and includes researchers who are close to their first academic appointment, leading in an area of technical development, or are a highly experienced researcher (established faculty can also apply).
+It is expected that applicants will have already have been in receipt of significant funding (>£100k) and hence applicants are most likely to have several years of postdoctoral experience.
 Do discuss your career stage with the Facilitation Team before planning to apply.

 Deadlines and timescales

 EPSRC Fellowships will re-open to submissions at the end of May 2023, further information can be found on the links above.
 Interested applicants are required to submit an EOI (expression of interest) to the department by 23rd May 2023 to obtain departmental approval to apply to this round.
 The round will close on 28th September 2023 however we will be encouraging applicants to aim for submission by the end of July to ensure we can fully support applications as August and September are exceptionally busy for our team with other fellowship schemes.